 Thanksgiving is a special holiday that brings together family and friends.
 It also can bring some hazards for pets.
 Follow these tips to keep your pets healthy and safe during the holiday.

-No pie or other desserts for your pooch.
+- No pie or other desserts for your pet.
 Chocolate can be harmful for pets, even though many dogs find it tempting and will sniff it out and eat it.
-The artificial sweetener xylitol – commonly used in gum and sugar-free baked goods – also can be deadly if consumed by dogs or cats.
+The artificial sweetener xylitol—commonly used in gum and sugar-free baked goods—also can be deadly if swallowed by dogs or cats.

-Be careful with decorative plants.
+- Be careful with decorative plants.
 Some flowers and festive plants can be toxic to pets.
-These include amaryllis, Baby’s Breath, Sweet William, some ferns, hydrangeas, and more.
-The ASPCA has lists of plants that are toxic to dogs and cats, but the safest route is simply to keep your pets away from all plants and table decorations.
+These include amaryllis, baby’s breath, sweet William, some ferns, hydrangeas, and more.
+The ASPCA has lists of plants that are toxic to dogs and cats, but the safest route is simply to keep your pet away from all plants and table decorations.

-Quick action can save lives.
-If you believe your pet has been poisoned or eaten something it shouldn’t have, call your veterinarian or local veterinary emergency clinic immediately.
-You may also want to call the ASPCA Poison Control Hotline (888-426-4435) or the Pet Poison Helpline (855-764-7661).
-Signs of pet distress include: sudden changes in behavior, depression, pain, vomiting, or diarrhea.
+- Quick action can save lives.
+If you believe your pet has been poisoned or has eaten something they shouldn’t have, immediately call your veterinarian or local veterinary emergency clinic.
+You also can call the ASPCA Poison Control Center (888-426-4435) or the Pet Poison Helpline (855-764-7661); note that a fee may apply.
+Signs that something might be wrong with your pet include sudden behavior changes, depression, discomfort or pain, vomiting, and/or diarrhea.
 Contact your veterinarian immediately if your pet shows any of these signs.